National Flood Insurance Program (NFIP)

 The following are helpful tips for Village residents who live in flood hazard areas:

 Know the extent and nature of the flood hazard

 During times of heavy rainfall, watch the level of water in the drainage way and stay tuned to radio or television for possible flood warnings

 Evacuate the flood hazard area in times of an impending flood

-The following are some links to external websites that contain helpful information on floodplain development and management.
+The following are some links to external websites that contain helpful information on floodplain management and the NFIP.